JPvRiel/docker-rsyslog/README.md

 - Accept multiple syslog input formats (RFC3164 and RFC5424).
 - Accept multiple transports (UDP, TCP or RELP).
 - Accept multiple security options (TLS or not).
-- Optionally append useful metadata.
+- Optionally append useful metadata with `rsyslog_support_metadata_formats=on`.
 - Split and output files to a volume.

-- Forward the messages to other systems for a few built-in use cases, either:
+Forward the messages to other systems for a few built-in use cases, either:

   - Downstream syslog servers expecting RFC3164 or RFC5424 (e.g. a SIEM product).
   - Downstream analytic tools that can handle JSON (e.g. logstash).
   - Kafka (e.g. data analytic platforms like Hadoop).

+Legacy formats/templates can easily be set (i.e. `RSYSLOG_TraditionalForwardFormat` or `RSYSLOG_TraditionalFileFormat`).
+However several additional output templates can be set per output:
+  - RFC5424
+    - `TmplRFC5424`
+    - `TmplRFC5424Meta` which appends a extra structured data field with more info about how the message was received
+  - JSON output templates
+    - `TmplRSyslogJSON` is the native rsyslog message object
+    - `TmplJSON` is a streamlined option
+    - `TmplJSONRawMeta` includes meta-data about how the message was received and the raw message
+  - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`

 - Allow logging rule-set extension via volume mounts with user provided configuration files (e.g. for custom filters and outputs)

+See the `ENV` instructions with `rsyslog_` environment name prefixes in the `Dockerfile` to review default settings and options further.

 The container also supports advanced debug scenarios.